quickresolve/django-practice/README.md

 - TEMPLATES (when adding templates for the first time)
 - STATICFILES_DIRS (adding static assets for the first time)

 ##Settings that may need to be changes in settings.py

 - Debug (when deploying to production, set to false)
 - Databases (when changing engines such as PostgreSQL, MySQL, etc.)
 - Smaller settings when needed (consult documentation)
   ex: static root, admin, configurations

+##Models.py

+Models.py is responsible for creating a data layer of the app.
+Here you define the database structure.
+It also allows you to query the database.

+A model is a class inheriting from django.db.models.
+It is used to define fields as class attributes for each record.

+## Field Types

+-Textual Data
+  * CharField, TextField, EmailField, URLField

+-Numeric Data
+  *IntegerField, DecimalField

+-File Data
+  *FileField, ImageField

+-Misc Data
+  *BooleanField, DateTimeField

+ex: models.CharField(max_length=10, null=True, blank=True)

+##Field Attribute Options
+  [django/docs/models/fields]

+-max_length (CharField)
+-null (no data)
+-blank (emptry string)
+-default (default value)
+-choices (limit choices)

+##Migrations

+Migrations generates scripts to change the database structure.
+The initial migration creates corresponding database tables when a new model is defined.
+Additional migrations are needed when adding a db field, removing a field, or changing a field.

+###Migration Commands
+- python manage.py make migrations
+- python manage